whmcs-smarters/SmartersX-Connect/README.md

 * Business performance
 * Transaction activity

-SmartersX was built to eliminate this dependency by bringing the most important business insights directly to your pocket.
+<a href="https://smartersx.com">SmartersX</a> was built to eliminate this dependency by bringing the most important business insights directly to your pocket.

 **Our mission:**